Skip to Content

 Mission statement

-The pharmacy residency program at our hospital is designed to build on a doctor of pharmacy degree.
+The pharmacy residency program at TriStar Skyline Medical Center is designed to build on a doctor of pharmacy degree.
 We provide training that contributes to the development of effective clinical pharmacists and independent practitioners who contribute medication management expertise as part of our intra-disciplinary healthcare team.
-They will be proficient in providing patient-centered pharmaceutical care and pharmacy operational services in a dynamic hospital setting.
-We prepare practitioners to serve as adjunct faculty for a college of pharmacy or equip residents to pursue a specialized second-year pharmacy residency.

 About our hospital

 TriStar Skyline Medical Center is Tennessee’s first comprehensive stroke center and a national leader in neuroscience.
-Our Level II Trauma Center is verified by the American College of Surgeons (ACS).
+Our state-designated provisional Level I Trauma Center is verified by the American College of Surgeons (ACS).
 Also, as an Accredited Chest Pain Center with PCI, our hospital is a leading emergency care provider.

 We offer medical and surgical programs, including heart and vascular, oncology, orthopedics, spine and rehabilitation.
 The Commission on Accreditation of Rehabilitation Facilities (CARF) accredits our rehab programs.
 We work with our sister hospital, TriStar Skyline Madison Campus, to provide behavioral health services.